zzzming/webrtc-sip/README.md

     'ws_servers': 'wss://<ws server ip or fqdn>:<port>/'
 };
 ```
+## How to start
+Open index.html in Chrome.

 ## supported use cases
 __It's only tested on Chrome__ on CentOS

-1. Outbound/Inbound call to a North American DID
+1. Outbound/Inbound call to a North American number
-2. Outbound/Inbound call to an extention
+2. Outbound/Inbound call to an extension
-3. Video call to Monster UI WebRTC
+3. Video call from/to Monster UI WebRTC
-4. Conference call
+4. Conference call(the remote video would the same as the local video feed)

 ## Known bugs
 1. If the remote terminates an outbound call, JsSIP will not trigger the right callback.
 But this seems